dougeby/IntuneDocs/InTuneDocs/DeployUse/enroll-corporate-owned-ios-devices-in-microsoft-intune.md

 ### About corporate-owned managed devices with no user affinity

-Devices that are configured with no user affinity do not support the Company Portal and should not install the app.
+Devices that are configured with no user affinity do not support the Company Portal and should not have the app installed.
 The Company Portal is designed for users who have corporate credentials and require access to personalized corporate resources (e.g. email).
 Devices that are enrolled with no user affinity are not intended to have a dedicated user sign in.
-Kiosk, point of sale (POS), or shared-utility devices are typical use cases for devices enrolled with no user affinity.
+Kiosk, point of sale (POS), or shared-utility devices are typical use cases for devices that are enrolled with no user affinity.

 If user affinity is required, be sure that the device’s enrollment profile has **User Affinity** selected before enrolling the device.
-To change the affinity status on a device, you must retire the device and re-enroll it.
+To change the affinity status on a device, you must retire the device and reenroll it.